 Lemon Tahini Hummus

-If you love making homemade hummus as much as I do, be sure to check out some of my other favorite recipes like my Roasted Beet & Garlic Lemon Hummus, Tomato Basil Hummus, or my Avocado Bone Broth Hummus.
+If you love making homemade dips as much as I do, be sure to check out some of my other favorite recipes like Roasted Beet & Garlic Lemon Hummus, Roasted Red Pepper Hummus with Purple Garlic, or Organic Dill Dip With Sour Cream.

 Why You'll Love This Recipe